Obersee (Lake Zurich): Güntliweid–Bätzimatt (Buechberg)

-On the southwestern side, between Grynau and Lachen there is namely the bird reserves of national importance Güntliweid up to Bätzimatt at Buechberg.
+On the southwestern side, between Grynau Castle and Lachen there is namely the bird reserves of national importance Güntliweid up to Bätzimatt at Buechberg.
 The reserve is located on the south lake shore, at the foothills of Buechberg, and extends from the south of Bätzimatt at Schmerikon to Güntliweid east of Lachen.
-It is considered as a particularly valuable resting place for waders, and may be obtained as resting place for waders on the train, although there is a quarry that mines Bollinger Sandstein.
+It is considered as a particularly valuable resting place for waders, and may be obtained as resting place for waders on their migration, although there is a quarry that mines Bollinger Sandstein.